tanayk2610/AutoBot/Docs/Design.md

 * It is necessary for the user to have a AWS account.

 #### Additional Patterns
-We are thinking to design AutoBot with _**command and adapter patterns**_.
+We are thinking to design AutoBot with _**command**_ and _**adapter**_ patterns.
 Command pattern because AutoBot is serving the user requests and adapter pattern because we are integrating AutoBot with VM manager (using AWS SDK) and MongoDB.
 This requires a bridge between the two incompatible interfaces where the adapter pattern comes in.

 #### Future Design
-Natural Language Processing Third-Party - A third party natural language processing API, for example Api.ai, may be used to have conversation with AutoBot to perform tasks such as spawning a virtual machine.
+Natural Language Processing - A third party natural language processing API, for example Api.ai, may be used to have a more human-like conversation with AutoBot and perform tasks such as spawning a virtual machine.